(Updated June 15, 2019)

 RECOGNITION FOR CONTRIBUTORS

-This project couldn’t happen without your participation.
+This project couldn’t happen without the participation of many people giving their time and effort so that no one person has to do a great deal.
 All contributing authors will be credited prominently in their chapter, the book, the metadata and promotional materials.
 All editors, reviewers and other contributors will also be credited.

 The series includes the following 9 books, and you can view the full list of chapters in each book by going to this book’s project page on Rebus Projects.